FISHERS OF MEN

 Individual Membership $40 per person + $2.50 processing fee

 Family Membership $60 per family + $2.50 processing fee

-Individual Membership Benefits: Membership packet and eligibility to compete in any Fishers of Men Berkley Team Series Tournament, UBC Tournament, Legacy Series, or any Weeknight Series Tournament.
+Membership Benefits: Membership packet and eligibility to compete in any Fishers of Men Berkley Team Series Tournament, Abu Garcia UBC Tournament, Shakespeare Legacy Series, or any Spiderwire Weeknight Series Tournament.
 Memberships are to be completed online or submitted to the division director prior to fishing your first tournament.